gurpreetsachdeva/OHLCAnalyticsService/README.md

 Never Ever Do This :
 ==============================
-1. Dont Load the full File ever or Dont keep the file Data in Memory.
+1. Dont Load the full File ever or Dont keep the file Data as a whole in Memory.

 Now What to Do ?